This is the pitch for Starblazer Adventures:

 EDIT: Check out the starblazer tag.

-alexander-kaene-deactivated2013 asked: Hi I'm working on a CT setting that takes place in our solar system, I've destroyed Earth, and all drives travel in AU's not parsecs.
+alexander-kaene-deactivated2013 said: Hi I'm working on a CT setting that takes place in our solar system, I've destroyed Earth, and all drives travel in AU's not parsecs.
 I was just wondering if you had any ideas or suggestions on what I could do with the planets Haumea and Varuna?

 This sounds like an interesting setting.
 Do the basics of Jump remain the same other than distance?
 That makes Kuiper Belt planets pretty remote, in addition to inhospitable.